 If your pan is still too jiggly, bake for another 3-5 minutes then retest.

-Once your Pumpkin Gooey Butter Cake is baked, remove it from the oven and allow it to cool to room temperature.
+Once your Pumpkin Gooey Butter Cake is baked, remove it from the oven and let the cake cool to room temperature.

 You can, of course, eat it when it’s room temperature.